 Coupling in computational micromagnetics (Dirk Praetorius)

-[P8, Praetorius]clusters all activities of the SFB related to micromagnetics: First, the coupling of LLG with the Maxwell equations and the derivation of an effective self-consisted model for the interaction of magnetization and electron spin accumulation is a joint work package with [P2, Jüngel].
+To this end, [P8, Praetorius] clusters all activities of the SFB related to micromagnetics: First, the coupling of LLG with the Maxwell equations and the derivation of an effective self-consisted model for the interaction of magnetization and electron spin accumulation is a joint work package with [P2, Jüngel].
 Second, magnetostrictive effects will be studied together with [P11, Stefanelli].
 Third, fast numerical solvers for LLG are developed and analyzed together with [P5, Mauser] and [P10, Schöberl].
 All findings will be implemented in the

 SFB joint software platform.
 At the same time, [P8, Praetorius] will benefit from interactions with an already strongly linked international cooperation network including L. Banas (Bielefeld), C. Carstensen (Berlin), and T. Tran (Sydney) as well as interdisciplinary cooperations with G. Hrkac (Exeter) and D. Suess (Wien).